dpwiese/personal-website/content/posts/site-setup.md

 This means that if any portion of this markdown source containing shortcode is ported anywhere else (e.g. Github wiki) I'll have to live with awkward shortcode in the displayed output, or manually fix the source to not require shortcode.

 An alternative method to write HTML links in a way that was more portable was desired.
-Fortunately I found the following suggestion in this <a href="https://stackoverflow.com/a/53462722" target="_blank">Stack Overflow answer</a>: simply insert an empty div in the URL text so it is not interpreted as a URL:
+Fortunately I found the following suggestion in this [Stack Overflow answer](https://stackoverflow.com/a/53462722): simply insert an empty div in the URL text so it is not interpreted as a URL:

 ```html {linenos=false}&nbsp;
 <a href="https://gohugo.io/" target="_blank">htt<span></span>ps://gohugo.io/</a>